View Michael Shrock's Obituary on thenorthwestern.com and share memories

 Michael Peter Shrock, age 69, a resident of the Omro Care Center since November of 2016, passed away Friday, Feb.
 7th. at the Aurora Medical Center in Oshkosh.

+Mike was born May 5, 1950 in Berlin, a son of Simon and Delephine (Disterhaft) Shrock.
+He was raised in the Berlin-Redgranite area, and was a 1968 Graduate of the Berlin High School.
+He married Elizabeth Johnson September 27, 1986 at the former St. Joseph's Catholic Church in Berlin.
+They were married from 1986 to 1999.

+Mike was a self-employed carpenter all his working life.
+He and his brother, Victor operated a dairy farm from 1970 to 1975.
+Mike purchased his uncle, Ted's farm in 1983.
+He operated this farm for a number of years, while he continued his carpentry work.
+He was very meticulous with his work.
+Things had to be as perfect as he could make them.
+"Good enough" was not good enough.
+Mike used his carpentry skills on a number of projects at St. Mark's and for his family and friends.

-Mike is a member of St. Mark's Catholic Church in Redgranite, and had lived in Redgranite and Berlin prior to becoming a resident of Omro Care.
+Mike is a member of St. Mark's Catholic Church in Redgranite, and St. Mark's Council of the Knights of Columbus.
+He enjoyed hunting, bowling, shooting pool, darts, playing cards, and horseshoes.
+He had lived in Redgranite and Berlin prior to becoming a resident of Omro Care.
+To improve the quality of life for others, Mike was an organ and tissue donor.

+Survivors include a son, Christopher (Brittney) Shrock of Omro, a daughter, Theresa Gregor (Steve Schmitt) of Manitowoc; 3 grandchildren, Mallory Shrock, Zachary Simonson, and Makayla Gregor; a brother, Victor (Diana) Shrock of Berlin, and a sister, Marcella (the late Roman) Schneider of Malone, WI.
+Mike is also survived by other relatives and good friends.

+He was preceded in death by his parents, 2 brothers, Lawrence and Vincent, and 2 sisters, Mary Ann Rockholt and Geraldine Jacobson.

-Funeral Services for Mike Shrock will be held Saturday, Feb.
-15th. at St. Mark's Catholic Church in Redgranite, where Father Jason Blahnik will Celebrate a Memorial Mass of Christian Burial for Mike at 11:00 A.M.
+FUNERAL SERVICES for Mike Shrock will be held Saturday, Feb.
+15th. at 11:00 A.M.
+St. Mark's Catholic Church in Redgranite, where Father Jason Blahnik and Deacon Robert Precourt will be the Presiders at a Memorial Mass of Christian Burial for Mike.
 Following the Mass.
-Mike will be laid to rest on the Shrock family plot in St. Mark's Parish Cemetery.
+Mike will be laid to rest on the Shrock family plot in St. Mark's Parish Cemetery, Redgranite.

 Relatives and friends may visit with Mike's family from 9:00 A.M. to 11:00 A.M.
 Saturday only prior to the Mass at St. Mark's Catholic Church.